isomerpages/nlb-biblioasia/_holding-area/Belacan: Caviar? Or Vile and Disgusting?.md

 The widow started making belacan as part-time work to feed her family.
 She was usually at the shore by 6.30 am.
 Depending on the tide and weather, she might even be there earlier.
 On a good day, it did not take long for her *sondong* to be filled with shrimps.
 On other days, she would have to wait one to two hours to get a good catch.[^30] Like her, other fisherfolk made and sold *belacan* as a means to earn extra income for their families.
 Mak Piah sold her *belacan* for $1.

-While belacan production still endures in other parts of Southeast Asia today, scenes of people catching udang geragau with their sondong and making belacan are long gone from Singapore.
-The shores are now void of the smell of drying fish and belacan, although one can still catch the aromatic whiff of belacan being toasted from homes and eateries.
+While *belacan* production still endures in other parts of Southeast Asia today, scenes of people catching *udang geragau* with their *sondong* and making *belacan* are long gone from Singapore.
+The shores are now void of the smell of drying fish and *belacan*, although one can still catch the aromatic whiff of *belacan* being toasted from homes and eateries.

 <div style="background-color: white;">
 <br>